0xen/Vulkan/README.md

 Creating the mechanism that we will use to send messages to the GPU.

 ### [4 - Buffers](4-Buffers/)
-We create a buffer on the GPU, allocate and bind memory to it and show examples of reading and writing to and from it.
+We create a buffer on the GPU, allocate and bind memory to it, and show examples of reading and writing to and from it.

 ### [5 - Descriptors](5-Descriptors/)
 Create a descriptor pool and descriptor set that later on will allow for the dynamic binding of resources to a pipeline

 ### [6 - Swapchain](6-Swapchain/)
-Here we create the swapchain and all of its iamges for later rendering steps
+Here we create the swapchain and all of its images for later rendering steps

 ### [7 - Renderpass](7-Renderpass/)
-Create the render pass, this involves defining what the rendering order will be, how many post processes will there be, how many image attachments will be needed, etc
+Create the render pass, this involves defining what the rendering order will be, how many post-processes will there be, how many image attachments will be needed, etc

 ### [8 - Present](8-Present/)
 Render a blank screen with a single color, here we focus on getting the rendering commands created and render a basic screen using them